Dansk (automobile)

 Dansk (also known as Dansk & Christiansen) was the brand name of cars built by Dansk Automobil & Cyclefabrik in Copenhagen, Denmark, between 1901 and 1907.
 The company had been a bicycle repair shop before venturing into automobile construction.
 It built three- and four-wheel light cars with German Cudell engines.
 The factory also produced light buses and trucks in small numbers.
+See the link to "Motorsamllingen" for more precise numbers.

+I have two files of images from a publication (US magazine) before 1930 that I would like to insert here, but it is very difficult to understand how WP wants users to achieve this.
+Before 1930 should be public domain.
+Right?